minerva-ds/diabetes-risk-identification-and-prediction/README.md

 <img src="images/next_steps.png" alt="Next Steps">

 ## Conclusion
-D.R.I.P. predicts 81% of at-risk diabetes cases and has identified and predicts on many well known risks of diabetes.
-It is accessible via a web application that runs on device, ensuring user privacy by not storing or sending any data.
+Diabetes Risk Identification and Prediction(D.R.I.P.) predicts 81% of at-risk diabetes cases and has identified and predicts on many well known risks of diabetes.
+It is accessible via a web application that runs locally on the user's device, ensuring user privacy by not storing or sending any data.

 It meets the goal of helping healthcare providers pre-screen for diabetes risk and helping individuals know their personal diabetes risk and be educated on relevant risk factors.